 Information on living with deer is available from the RSPCA

-Although it is permissible to control deer by shooting, this generally cannot be done in a safe and legal manner in gardens.
+This generally cannot be done in a safe and legal manner in private gardens.

 Netting and fencing